JezerM/web-greeter/README.md

 You can access the man-pages `man web-greeter` for some documentation and explanation.
 Also, you can explore the provided [themes](./themes) for real use cases.

-Aditionally, you can install the TypeScript types definitions inside your theme with npm:
+Additionally, you can install the TypeScript types definitions inside your theme with npm:

 ```sh
 npm install nody-greeter-types
 ```

-## Aditional features
+## Additional features

 ### Brightness control
 `acpi` is the only tool needed to control the brightness, besides a compatible device.